vcubo/beta/todeploy/content/pages/about/content1.md

 ---

 We are an open community of project controls and risk management specialists.<br><br>
-We process large amounts of projects data to train machine learning models and provide management teams with discernment and accurate quantitative risk analysis statistics.
+We process large amounts of projects data to train machine learning models and provide management teams with discernment and more certain quantitative risk analyses.